 Reducing health care fraud is a joint effort between Blue Cross and Blue Shield of New Mexico (BCBSNM), its providers and its members.

 Here are some ways you can help fight health care fraud:

-- Review all Explanation of Benefits (EOB) forms.
-Make sure the exams, procedures and tests billed were the ones you actually had with the provider who treated you.
+- Review all Explanation of Benefits (EOB) statements.
+Make sure you had the medical exams, tests and treatments with the provider shown on the EOB.

-- Guard your health insurance card and personal insurance information.
-Notify BCBSNM immediately if your card or insurance information is lost or stolen.
+- Guard your BCBSNM member ID card, Social Security Number and other personal information.
+Call BCBSNM as soon as possible if your card or insurance information is lost or stolen.

 - Sign and date only one claim form per office visit.

-- Never lend your member ID card to another person.
+- Never lend your BCBSNM member ID card to someone else.

-- Don't give out insurance or personal information if services are offered as "free."
-Be sure you understand what is "free" and what you or your employer will be charged for.
+- Don't give out your information if medical services or equipment are offered as "free."
+Be sure you understand what is "free."
+Also find out what you and BCBSNM will be charged.

 - Before you have a medical test or treatment, ask your doctors exactly what they want you to have and why.
 If in doubt, get a second opinion from another doctor.